Oral vs Injectable — How Delivery Works

 Bioavailability caveat: Oral semaglutide achieves less than 1% bioavailability vs ~42% for subcutaneous.
 A much higher dose is required orally (14mg tablet vs 2.4mg injection) to achieve comparable effect.
 It must be taken on an empty stomach with no more than 120ml (4oz) of water, at least 30 minutes before food.

-Solution 2: Small molecule oral GLP-1s (orforglipron — pipeline)
+Solution 2: Small molecule oral GLP-1s (Foundayo / orforglipron)

-Orforglipron (Eli Lilly, FDA decision expected 2026) takes a fundamentally different approach.
-Unlike oral Wegovy — which uses SNAC technology and requires a fasting window — orforglipron has no food or water restrictions at all.
+Foundayo (orforglipron, Eli Lilly, FDA approved April 2026) takes a fundamentally different approach.
+Unlike oral Wegovy — which uses SNAC technology and requires a fasting window — Foundayo has no food or water restrictions at all.
 Rather than a peptide, it is a small molecule — a different class of drug entirely.

 - •Protein structure — destroyed by stomach acid